n3erobotics/CamTest/README.md

-# UEye Camera to OpenCV
+# Camera FPS test

-Test application for a capture of a frame with the IDS UEye drivers and passage to OpenCV format.
+Test application for frame acquistion time

-To compile: g++ -std=c0xx main.cpp UEyeOpencv.cpp -o test `pkg-config --cflags --libs opencv`-lueye_api
+To build execute the script: "./build_all.sh"